Back to blog

 What is cookie duration in affiliate marketing?

 Cookie duration is the window of time after a user clicks an affiliate link during which a subsequent purchase is still attributed to that affiliate.
 Common durations range from 30 to 90 days.
-A longer cookie window gives affiliates more time to earn credit for a sale.
 Traaaction uses a 90-day cookie with first-click attribution.

 How are affiliate commissions tracked?